 You have to make a decision to quit alcohol.
 You need to come to the realisation that it is bad for you, causing long-term damage and that you would rather be without it.
 No-one else can make this decision for you.

 It’s like my dog loves chocolate but every time he snaffles some we have to take him to the vet.
 They make him sick to get the poison out of his system.
 He won’t learn that this could one day kill him but I wish I could tell him that.
 Now, wouldn’t you want that moment of realisation for yourself?

 Alcohol is often drunk for a reason.
 For example, if you want to turn a gas hob off, it is not enough to blow out the flame.
 The gas would still be on, filling up the room.
-Likewise, if you want to quit alcohol you must accept and understand why you were drinking.
+Likewise, if you want to change your relationship with alcohol you must accept and understand why you were drinking.

 For me, I drank alcohol as an escape.
 I felt the world was a dark and messy place and that I was powerless to change it.
 The causes are not necessarily something you can change easily by yourself.
 If you can afford it, try a therapist as they will spend time examining the root cause of your problems, enabling you to deal with them.

 Number 3. your thoughts about your relationship with alcohol